 Nutrition and Benefits

-Cider vinegar is ripe with B vitamins and polyphenols, those plant-based antioxidants that help cleanse the body.
+Cider vinegar is ripe with B vitamins and polyphenols, plant-based antioxidants that help cleanse the body.
 It also has probiotics thanks to the fermentation process and "mother," which is found in unfiltered apple cider vinegar and gently filtered versions.
 Some people claim the mother helps with digestion thanks to those probiotics, but studies have been inconclusive as to the real benefit of drinking the vinegar for health reasons.